-- c.
-Provided it has been designated by IMO, has the PSSA been implemented, ensuring that the relevant APMs are applied according to international law and are identified in international navigational charts in accordance with IHO specifications? - □ Yes □ No □ Other (please, specify)
+c.
+Provided it has been designated by IMO, has the PSSA been implemented, ensuring that the relevant Associated Protective Measures (APMs) are applied according to international law and are identified in international navigational charts in accordance with the International Hydrographic Organization (IHO) specifications?

-Specific Objective 13: Reduction of marine noise caused by ships
+Specific Objective 13 - Reduction of marine noise caused by ships a.
+Have you identified all national ship designers, shipbuilders and ship operators and owners of ships flying your flag and urged them, with the assistance of REMPEC if necessary, to implement noise mitigation strategies on board their ships, referring where possible and appropriate to the IMO Guidelines for the reduction of underwater noise from commercial shipping to address adverse impacts on marine life?

-- a.
-Have you identified all national ship designers, shipbuilders and ship operators and owners of ships flying your flag and urged them, with the assistance of REMPEC if necessary, to implement noise mitigation strategies on board their ships, referring where possible and appropriate to the IMO Guidelines for the reduction of underwater noise from commercial shipping to address adverse impacts on marine life? - □ Yes□ No□ Other (please, specify) - b. with the advice and assistance of REMPEC if necessary, do you monitor the response of the above-referred actors and take appropriate action, as necessary? - □ Yes □ No □ Other (please, specify)
+- b.
+With the advice and assistance of REMPEC if necessary, do you monitor the response of the above-referred actors and take appropriate action, as necessary? - □ Yes□ No□ Other (please, specify)

-Specific Objective 14: To establish procedures for designation of places of refuge in order to minimize the risk of widespread pollution
+Specific Objective 14 - To establish procedures for designation of places of refuge in order to minimise the risk of widespread pollution a.
+Have you developed appropriate procedures to facilitate decision making when designating a place of refuge for ships in need of assistance in the Mediterranean, drawing, among other references, from relevant IMO and EU guidelines, supplemented by the associated Guidelines and Principles prepared by REMPEC?

-- a.
-Have you developed appropriate procedures to facilitate decision making when designating a place of refuge for ships in need of assistance in the Mediterranean, drawing, among other references, from relevant IMO and EU guidelines, supplemented by the associated Guidelines and Principles prepared by REMPEC? - □ Yes□ No□ Other (please, specify) - b.
-Utilizing the above-mentioned procedures, also with the assistance of REMPEC where required, have you drawn up national plans to deal with ships in need of assistance, including appropriate equipment and means as well as definition of the modalities of the response according to its nature and to the risk incurred? - □ Yes □ No □ Other (please, specify)
+b.
+Using the above-mentioned procedures, also with the assistance of REMPEC where required, have you drawn up national plans to deal with ships in need of assistance, including appropriate equipment and means as well as definition of the modalities of the response according to its nature and to the risk incurred?

-Specific Objective 15: To examine the possibility of designating the Mediterranean Sea as SOx emission control area under MARPOL Annex VI and effectively implement the existing energy efficiency measures a.
-Have you established a technical committee of experts, in cooperation with other Contracting Parties, to determine whether there is a justifiable need to establish one or more ECAs in the Mediterranean and, if so, to carry out a technical and feasibility study, put in place a roadmap for preparation of a proposal to IMO and develop the said proposal?
+Specific Objective 15 - To examine the possibility of designating the Mediterranean Sea as SOx emission control area under MARPOL Annex VI and effectively implement the existing energy efficiency measures a.
+Have you established a technical committee of experts, in cooperation with other Contracting Parties to the Barcelona Convention, to determine whether there is a justifiable need to establish one or more ECAs in the Mediterranean and, if so, to carry out a technical and feasibility study, put in place a roadmap for preparation of a proposal to IMO and develop the said proposal?